Snacking Can Make You Age Faster — And Gain More Weight. A Celebrity Nutritionist Explains Why

 Your body needs a break!

-A 2014 randomized study compared the biological benefits of eating five to six small meals a day versus two larger meals (with the same caloric intake) to determine biological benefit on body weight, hepatic fat content, insulin resistance, and beta cell function.
+A 2014 randomized study1 compared the biological benefits of eating five to six small meals a day versus two larger meals (with the same caloric intake) to determine biological benefit on body weight, hepatic fat content, insulin resistance, and beta cell function.
 The study concluded that fewer larger meals reduced body weight, hepatic fat content, fasting plasma glucose, C-peptide and glucagon, and increased oral glucose insulin sensitivity.
 Not only are we better equipped to deal with the calories we eat when we have proper breaks, but our body responds positively.

 Your snacks are junky carbohydrates.